November is National Novel Writing Month, “NaNoWriMo” for short.

 (Don’t complain about not having enough advance warning, because I mentioned this eleven and a half months ago.
 That’s almost a year to prepare.)

-Actually, the advance warning was for myself.
+Actually, the advance warning was for me.
 Even though I’m not a novelist, I hoped to take part this year; I planned to; I wanted to.
 But more pressing things will prevent me from the experience.
 Maybe next year.

 However, all is not lost.
 I can still take part, albeit on a lesser scale.
 Check out part of an email message I received this week: